 For example, finding the perfect flower arrangements and caterer may entail shopping around and travelling from place to place.
 However, with an events planner, they will do the research and the running around, requiring your feedback periodically.
 They will then present you with a few choices and again, when you pick what you want, they make it all happen and bring everything together for you both prior to as well as on the day.
 Having an events manager can also help you keep overall costs down.

 Utilising a manager for your event means that you will have determined your budget, which they will work with.
 This can be a huge stress reliever.
 With many people in the UK having to go to direct lenders online to to find a suitable short term funding option to fund various aspects of their wedding, an events planner could save you quite a lot of money in the long run.

 In order to have the perfect wedding, you will somewhere spectacular for it to take place and organising this should be a priority.
 Wedding venues tend to get booked up very far in advance, in some cases, years.
 Therefore, to avoid any potential disappointment, find a select few venues you particularly like and initially book them for your wedding date.

-Sometimes, you may have your wedding venue in place first which will then determine the date of your wedding and the maximum number of guests you can have.
+Sometimes, you may have your wedding venue in place first which will then determine the date of your wedding and the maximum number of guests you can have, although some people do take out specific finance for their big day, seeing as it is once in a lifetime and it is not uncommon for couples to take out a second charge mortgage on their shared property (read more).
 This means that other details can be worked around where you are actually getting married.

 Before you get to the venue hunting, if you haven’t already, sit down together and discuss want you want from your wedding.
 Do you want a traditional white wedding in a religious setting?
 A fairy-tale wedding?
 Or a more relaxed and casual atmosphere?